Ninkip2p/ninki-recover/README.md

 Download this repository to recover your bitcoins from Ninki Wallet using the online and offline key phrases and your master public key.

+What you need:

+* Your offline key phrase - a 12 word phrase (in older accounts this was 24 words and called cold key)
+* Your online key phrase - a 12 word phrase (in older accounts this was 24 words and called hot key)
+* Your master public key a long string beginning with xpub

+***If pasting the phrases from a password manager, be careful not to paste extra characters at the end of the phrase.***

 1. Enter your xpub and phrases
 2. Click next
 3. Click scan addresses